Phase 1b Trial of Dinaciclib With Pembrolizumab for Advanced Breast Cancer

 - Hemoglobin ≥ 9 g/dL

-- Aspartate aminotransferase (AST) (SGOT) and alanine aminotransferase ALT (SGPT) ≤2.5 x ULN, ≤ 5 x ULN if liver metastasis
+- Aspartate aminotransferase (AST) / serum glutamic-oxaloacetic transaminase (SGOT) and alanine aminotransferase (ALT) / serum glutamic-pyruvic transaminase (SGPT) ≤ 2.5 x ULN, ≤ 5 x ULN if liver metastasis

 - Prothrombin time (PT)/International Normalized Ratio (INR) ≤ 1.2 x ULN